History of Dedham, Massachusetts, 1700–1799: 1720s and 1730s

-Others in outlying parts of town were still not pleased, and made it a habit to give the new minister, Samuel Dexter, a hard time.
+Others in outlying parts of town were still not pleased, and regularly challenged the new minister, Samuel Dexter.
 When a number of them walked out of the church, it took an entire Council of Churches to get them to return in July 1725.
-Even after they were received back into the fold, animosities remained between Dexter and some of the more vocal dissidents.
+Animosities remained between Dexter and some of the more vocal dissidents even after they returned to the church.
 In 1727, though residents from outlying areas tried to pack the town meeting, they failed in votes to move the meeting house or to hire two ministers at the Town's expense.
 Similar motions were rejected multiple times throughout 1728.

 The Clapboard Trees section of town had more liberal religious views than did those in either the original village or South Dedham.
 After a deadlocked Town Meeting could not resolve the squabbling between the various parts of town, the General Court first put them in the second precinct with South Dedham, and then in the first precinct with the village.

 This did not satisfy many of them, however, and in 1735 they hired Rev. Josiah Dwight along with some like minded residents of the village.
 First Church, however, refused to release any of its members to form a new church.
 Undeterred, those who broke away called a Council of Churches from the surrounding towns and had their action ratified.

 Creating a new church was an act of dubious legality and the General Court once again stepped in, this time to grant them status as the third precinct and, with it, the right to establish their own church in 1736.
 The General Court also allowed more liberal minded members of conservative churches to attend the more liberal churches in town, and to apply their taxes to pay for them.